Schnurber/aichat/README.md

 # An AI Chat app that talks to itself

 A small and customisable app programmed in flet to chat with chatgpt via the openai interface.
 Easily customisable, clearly understandable.
 Talks to itself!
+With audio output!

 ![AI Chat](screenshot.png)